jessicakenney/ping-pong/README.md

 * 1.Count up to the input number.
 * __input:__ 2
 * __output:__ [1,2]
-*

 * 2.Determine if an input number is divisible by 3
 * __input: 3__
 * __output: true__
-*

 * 3. Replace number divisible by 3 with "ping"
 * __input: 3__
 * __output: "ping"__

+* 4.Determine if an input number is divisible by 5
+* __input: 10__
-*
+* __output: true__

-* 4. Replace number divisible by 5 with "pong"
+* 5. Replace number divisible by 5 with "pong"
 * __input: 5__
 * __output: "pong"__

-*
-* 5. Replace divisible by 3 range of numbers with "ping"
+* 6. Replace divisible by 3 range of numbers with "ping"
 * __input: 12__
 * __output:[1,2,ping,4,5,ping,7,8,ping,10,11,ping]__

-*
-* 6. Replace range of numbers with "ping" and "pong"
+* 7. Replace range of numbers with "ping" and "pong"
 * __input: 12__
 * __output:[1,2,ping,4,pong,ping,7,8,ping,pong,11,ping]__

-*
-* 7. Replace range of numbers divisible by 3 & 5 with "pingpong"
+* 8. Replace range of numbers divisible by 3 & 5 with "pingpong"
 * __input: 17__
 * __output:[1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong,16,17]__